 One of the strategies that we can use to manage interest rate exposure is to enter into interest rate swap agreements.
 In these agreements, we agree to exchange, at specified intervals, the difference between fixed and variable interest amounts calculated on an agreed-upon notional principal amount.
-In the quarter ended December 31, 2019, we had outstanding contracts in place to swap portions of our variable-rate debt to fixed-rate debt with an aggregate notional value of \$200.0 million.
-To analyze the effects of changing interest rates, we have performed a sensitivity analysis in which we assume an instantaneous one percent change in the interest rates from their levels at December 31, 2019 and 2018, with all other variables held constant.
+In the quarter ended December 31, 2020, we had outstanding interest rate swap contracts in place with an aggregate notional value of \$100.0 million.

+To analyze the effects of changing interest rates, we have performed a sensitivity analysis in which we assume an instantaneous one percent change in the interest rates from their levels at December 31, 2020 and 2019, with all other variables held constant.

-Net As sset / (Liability) Position on (in Millions) Consolidated Balance Sheets 1% Increase 1% Decrease Net asset/(liability) position at December 31, 2019 \$ (0.9) \$ \$ (1.9) Net asset/(liability) position at December 31, 2018 (0.2) 2.2 (2.7)
+Position on (in Millions) Consolidated 1% Increase 1% Decrease Net asset/(liability) position at December 31, 2020 \$ (0.8) \$ 8.8 \$ (10.4) Net asset/(liability) position at December 31, 2019 (0.9) (1.9)